-The Olde Meeting House was built in 1806.
+The Meeting House was built in 1806.
 The master builder was Edward Clark.
 To raise money to build the building, the Congregational Society held a public "vendue" or auction and sold pews.
 They raised $5,594.
 The church was built from local trees with axes, and oxen to drag the logs to the sawmill where they were cut into logs.
 Stones for the foundation came from the rocks and boulders that had to be removed from the fields.*

 The original building was erected across the street from the where the Peacham VFD building currently stands (across from the Peacham Cemetery).
 In 1844, the building was moved to its current location with the use of oxen and logs to roll it down the hill.